Home > Salvation

-The "good confession" was something Timothy did in the past, back when he was called to eternal life.
-Here Paul is later writing to Timothy to urge him to continue fighting the good fight, so he will eventually receive that eternal life.
-That which happened in the past (the good confession he made when he was called) is contrasted to the continued service he must render to take hold of eternal life.
+Timothy made the “good confession” when he was called to eternal life.
+Paul is writing to Timothy to urge him to continue fighting the good fight, so he will eventually receive that eternal life.

-V13 says it is the same confession Jesus made before Pilate.
-He admitted He was King, anointed Ruler of God’s people: the Christ.
-When he was called to eternal life, Timothy confessed Jesus like Jesus confessed Himself before Pilate.
+Verse 13 says this was the same confession Jesus made before Pilate.
+As already mentioned, before Pilate Jesus acknowledged He was King, anointed Ruler of God’s people: the Christ.
+So, when Timothy was called to eternal life, he confessed like Jesus confessed Himself before Pilate.

 2 Thessalonians 2:14 – We are called for salvation by the gospel.
-Timothy was called by the gospel so he could have hope of eternal life.
-When Timothy received that call and wanted that eternal life, what did he do?
-He responded by confessing the good confession.
+Timothy was called by the gospel so he could have the hope of eternal life.
+When Timothy received that call, he responded by confessing the good confession.
 The time to confess, then, is when we are called by the gospel to eternal life and accept it to be true.

-Since the treasurer did not know about Jesus, Philip taught Him.
-He wanted to be baptized, but Philip said he first had to believe.
-In order for Philip to know the treasurer believed, the treasurer had to say so: he confessed that he believed in Jesus.
+When Philip taught the treasurer about Jesus, he wanted to be baptized.
+But Philip said he first had to believe.
+So Philip would know the treasurer believed, the treasurer confessed that he believed in Jesus.

-All the passages we have studied have led us to the conclusion that confession is essential in order for one to be forgiven of sins and become a disciple of Jesus.
-We have learned that this confession must come after belief and repentance but before baptism.
+We have studied many passages showing that confession is essential in order for one to be forgiven of sins.
+This means that confession must come after belief and repentance but before baptism.
 This example shows that these conclusions are correct, for this is exactly what happened in this case.

-* Almost without exception, translations include v37 either in the text or in the footnotes.
+* Almost without exception, translations include verse 37 either in the text or in the footnotes.

-For further discussion of the preservation of Scripture, see our article on that subject on our Bible Instruction web site at www.gospelway.com/instruct/.
+For further discussion of the preservation of Scripture, see our article on that subject on our Bible Instruction web site at gospelway.com/instruct/.

-Like Bible study, faith, and repentance, confession is something that needs to continue after we are converted and become children of God.
-But we have learned that all of them must begin before baptism.
+Like Bible study, faith, and repentance, confession is a requirement that must continue after we are converted.
+But since all of them are essential to salvation, it follows that all must begin before baptism.

 What about you?
 Have you confessed Christ as a condition of your salvation?

-It should be obvious from our study that confession is a condition essential to receive salvation and become a child of God.
-Let us simply summarize the evidence that this is true.
+Let us summarize the evidence that confession is a condition essential to receive salvation and become a child of God.

-Romans 10:9,10 - If we believe and confess we will be saved.
-Just like Mark 16:16 teaches that belief and baptism are essential to salvation, and Acts 2:38 teaches that repentance and baptism are for (unto) remission of sins, so Romans 10:9,10 teach that faith and confession are necessary to salvation.
+Romans 10:9,10 – In order to be saved, we must believe and confess.
+Just as Mark 16:16 teaches that belief and baptism are essential to salvation, and Acts 2:38 teaches that repentance and baptism are for (unto) remission of sins, so Romans 10:9,10 teaches that faith and confession are necessary to salvation.

 John 12:42 – People who do not confess are not disciples, therefore confession is essential in order for one to become a disciple.
-[Cf. John 9:35-38 and other examples above.]
+(Compare John 9:35-38.)

-Confession must be based on a proper understanding and belief about Jesus, for this is what you are confessing.
-Do you believe Jesus is what the gospel claims Him to be?
+Confession must be based on a proper understanding and belief about Jesus.
+Do you believe Jesus is all that the gospel claims Him to be?

-Confession must be based on repentance and commitment to obey Jesus as the absolute Lord and Master of your life, otherwise you have not properly confessed Him as Lord.
+Confession must be based on repentance and commitment to obey Jesus as the absolute Lord and Master of your life.

 After you confess Christ, you should be baptized so your sins can be forgiven.
 Then you must follow through on the commitment you have confessed and live a life of faithful service, continuing to confess Christ throughout your life.